Valuation foundations

 Pick a company you own or follow.
 Find its trailing twelve-month free cash flow (Yahoo Finance → Financials → Cash Flow).
 Divide by the current market cap.
 That's your FCF yield.
 Is it above or below the 10-year Treasury rate?

-A DCF answers one question: what should you pay today for every dollar this business will ever generate?
-Strip away the theory and that's it.
-You're estimating future cash, then discounting it back to today because a dollar in 2031 is worth less than a dollar now.
+A discounted cash flow analysis answers one question: what should you pay today for every dollar this business will ever generate?
+Strip away the jargon and that's it.
+You're estimating all future cash flows, then discounting them back to present value because a dollar three years from now is worth less than a dollar today.

 Try the DCF Calculator on Alphabet (GOOG).
 Run the default assumptions, then drag the terminal growth rate from 3% to 4%.
 Watch how much the intrinsic value changes.
 That sensitivity is why terminal value assumptions deserve scrutiny.